drumin4/ProductivityTracker/README.md

 After building up my programming skills for quite an extended period of time, I finally decided to put my knowledge to the test.
 TimeEclipse was the challenge I needed, but the process wasn't as smooth as I had anticipated.

-I started by drawing the UI design, trying to connect it to the concepts and functionalities needed in the program.
-After I ended my disastrous piece of art, I started coding and working on the interface based on the vague ideas I had in my head.
+From drawing the UI design, to building up the concepts and functionalities that I had in my mind, I was constantly met with challenges and roadblocks.
+Overcoming them wasn't always easy, but the constant success was undoubtly building up my confidence and general knowledge as a software developer.

-Little by little, I was starting to understanding what I wanted my program to be, and by moving forward, more ideas would often come up to join my journey.
+As I kept moving forward, what I wanted my program to be had become much clearer.
+From a certain point, things made more sense and new ideas started to come up.

 #### What would you add/change about your program if you were to do it all over again?